 Data Protection: Cybersecurity Policy, Law, and Strategy

-This course is approved for continuing legal education (CLE) credit in CA, CT, FL, NJ, and NY: 1.5 CLE credits for CA and 2.0 CLE credits for FL (Florida Bar Approval #2001402N).
+This course is approved for continuing legal education (CLE) credit in CA, CT, NJ, and NY: 1.5 CLE credits for CA. Please check with your local bar association for reciprocal state credit.
 Reporting requirements vary by state and we recommend that you check with your state's bar association for their guidelines on reporting requirements.

 This course broadly examines the key laws, regulations, and Executive Orders concerning data protection and privacy.
 The course focuses on the roles of Federal, state, and local regulators and law enforcement officials in cybersecurity and examines data protection and national security issues governed by various Federal agencies (e.g., SEC, FTC, DOJ, DHS, NSA).
 Additionally, the course addresses intellectual property protection, best practices (e.g., NIST Cybersecurity Framework), the role of an attorney (in-house and outside counsel) in cybersecurity, and the development of a proactive security strategy.